Film Program, Visiting Filmmakers

 Yale Strom is a director, composer, musician, writer and photographer.
 He was a pioneer among klezmer revivalists in conducting extensive field research in Central and Eastern Europe and the Balkans among the Jewish and Rom communities since 1981.
 Initially, his work focused primarily on the use and performance of klezmer music between these two groups.
 Gradually, his focus increased to examining all aspects of their culture, from post-World War II to the present.
 Yale Strom has become the world’s leading ethnographer-artist of klezmer.
 Strom has directed five award-winning documentary films (“At the Crossroads”, “The Last Klezmer,” “Carpati: 50 Miles, 50 Years”, “L’Chayim, Comrade Stalin!” and “Klezmer on Fish Street”) and has composed music for countless others.
 He will be presenting his recently completed documentary “A Man From Munkacs: The Gypsy Klezmer. ”

 This film is being shown as part of the Raoul Wallenberg Project sponsored by the Sprague Library and Global Education.

 December 9, 2014 – Jack Bryan (Writer & Director)

 Prior to making his own films, Jack Bryan worked for Vicart Entertainment, an independent production studio, as head staff writer and director.
 Here he wrote, and oversaw, the writing of over a dozen scripts and directed a low budget feature, Struck.
-In December of 2012 Jack and his partners started Shooting Films LLC and produced the award winning short film And After All.
-Jack also wrote/directed/produced the feature The Living, which is slated for theatrical release spring 2015 and will be screened at the Film Forum.
+In December 2012 Jack and his partners started Shooting Films LLC and produced the award winning short film And After All.
+Jack also wrote/directed/produced the feature The Living, which is slated for theatrical release in spring 2015 and will be screened at the Film Forum.
 He is now preparing his next film as a writer/director/producer, Private Kingdom.

 Screening: The Living